Solar Swimming Pool Heater - Everything You Need to Know

 Taking a swim in your pool can be a great way to cool off after a hot day.
 Less relaxing is repairing a broken pool heater or paying expensive bills to keep your pool warm.

-Depending on your pool and location, solar heaters can be a cleaner and cheaper way to keep you pool heated & ready for relaxing.
-In fact, most solar heaters have low annual operating costs and many are more efficient than traditional heaters.
+Depending on your pool and location, solar heaters can be a cleaner and cheaper way to keep your pool heated and ready for use.
+In fact, in most climates, solar pool heaters have lower annual operating costs and are more efficient than traditional heaters.

-Solar pool heaters use the sun’s energy to pump water through your filter and a series of solar collectors — devices where the water is warmed in tubular panels by the sun — and then back into the pool.
+Solar pool heaters use the sun’s energy to pump water through your pool filter and a series of solar collectors — devices where the water is warmed in tubular panels by the sun.
+Once warmed, the water is circulated back into the pool.
 Solar collectors are often installed on roofs, though they can be placed anywhere with sufficient sunlight.
 In hotter climates or warm summer months, they can also serve a double purpose by cooling down the pool by routing water through the collectors during the night.

-- Unglazed solar collectors are often cheaper because they are not “glazed” with a glass covering and use durable plastic or rubble.
-Their technology is similar to how a garden hose in the sun will eventually heat up and pass that thermal energy onto the water inside.
+- Unglazed solar collectors are often cheaper because they use less expensive material and labor to produce.
+They are made coated with plastic or durable rubber.
+The technology is similar to how a garden hose in the sun will eventually heat up and pass that thermal energy onto the water inside.

-- Glazed solar collectors often use copper tubing with a glass covering.
-These upgrades make them more efficient, but that efficiency makes them more expensive.
+- Glazed solar collectors typically use copper tubing with a glass covering.
+These upgrades make the process more efficient, but it comes at a higher cost.
 In addition to heating your pool, glazed solar collectors can also be used to heat the water you use indoors all year.

 In addition to the solar collectors, many solar pool heating systems also include manual or automated sensors and flow control valves.
 If the pool is sufficiently heated, water from the solar collectors can be diverted and water from the pool will still be filtered but won’t enter the collectors.